arlonproj/arlon/docs/design.md

 ### Bundle purpose

 Bundles can specify an optional *purpose* to help classify and organize them.
-In the future, Arlo may order bundle installation by purpose order (for e.g. install bundles with purpose=*networking* before others) but that is not the case today.
+In the future, Arlon may order bundle installation by purpose order (for e.g. install bundles with purpose=*networking* before others) but that is not the case today.
 The currently *suggested* purpose values are:

-- networking
+* networking
-- add-on
+* add-on
-- data-service
+* data-service
-- application
+* application

 ## Cluster specification

 A cluster specification contains desired settings when creating a new cluster.
 They currently include:

 - Stack: the cluster provisioning stack, for e.g. *cluster-api* or *crossplane*
 - Provider: the specific cluster management provider under that stack, if applicable.
 Example: